 Then reemphasize v.
 48a about how Jesus saw them straining at the oars; even in physical absence, even in the darkest part of the night, it was like Jesus was right with them; like a father watching over his children from a far, never letting them out of his sight; sees our struggle and it is not in vain (especially the struggle to live by faith in a sinful world); this is a wonderful picture of the church in the world; can use a verse like Mt 28:20b to help us accept it more personally

-Our lives are not always a smooth voyage; also, they are not often like storms of crisis; rather, life is oftentimes a long, slow, agonizing grind to move forward: in our spiritual lives, in our careers and in our relationships with others; at times it seems like everything is against us (I can testify to that); but the reality is that even if all we can see is darkness and all we can feel is heaviness, Jesus never lets us out of his sight for a moment; his love never changes (Heb 13:8); this is something that is so comforting to us in the rat race of life; need to die to pride and build up faith as our first priority (eyes of faith)
+Our lives are not always a smooth voyage; also, they are not often like storms of crisis; rather, life is oftentimes a long, slow, agonizing grind to move forward: in our spiritual lives, in our careers and in our relationships with others; at times it seems like everything is against us (I can testify to that); but the reality is that even if all we can see is darkness and all we can feel is heaviness, Jesus never lets us out of his sight for a moment; he understands our situations, intercedes for us; his love never changes (Heb 13:8); this is something that is so comforting to us in the rat race of life; need to die to pride and build up faith as our first priority (eyes of faith)

 II.
 “Take courage!
 It is I. Don’t be afraid.” (vs. 48b-56)